yasminechaabene/Sportify_Flutter_Project/README.md

-# Sportify_Flutter_Project
+# Sport mobile application
-Sportify Is a flutter application for fitness.
-Sportify is a  program that will insure you to loose fat quickly and gain more muscle all this with a lot of exercises synchronized with resting time in between also the app provides videos and instructions to learn more so our app is the best choice for you.
+This is a flutter application for fitness. which give the users a whole sport program with detailed synchronized exercises.